NHL Betting Guide – Odds, Picks & Tips

 When the puck drops on NHL games, entertainment follows.
-Hockey is full of action, and the sport’s moniker as the fastest game on ice is more than appropriate.
+Hockey is full of action, and the sport’s reputation as perhaps the fastest sport is more than appropriate.
 While watching is tons of fun, there are ways to get even closer to the action.

-Let’s cover everything you need to know from the basics of hockey betting to understanding NHL odds a little deeper to live hockey betting and all points in between.
+Let’s cover everything you need to know from the basics of hockey betting to understanding NHL odds a little deeper to live hockey betting.

 After the initial release, odds and lines for NHL games can move quickly.
-Staying on top of the latest numbers isn’t too painful thanks to our live odds feed (coming soon), so check back often for the current state of the market.
+Staying on top of the latest numbers isn’t too painful thanks to our live odds feed, so check back often for the current state of the market.

-It took some time for sports betting to get moving here in VA, but the state legislature finally gave its approval in April 2020.
-A number of the biggest sportsbooks and casinos in the industry will be starting up and welcoming users with open arms, probably starting in early 2021.
+It took some time for sports betting to get moving here in Virginia, but the state legislature finally gave its approval in April 2020.
+A number of the biggest sportsbooks in the industry started up and welcomed users with open arms in early 2021.

-The Virginia sports betting market will be unique in that betting will happen exclusively via online sportsbooks and sportsbook apps.
-You won’t need to be a VA resident to sign up and play with one of the operators, but you will need to be located within state lines to place bets.
+The Virginia sports betting market is primarily available via online sportsbooks and sportsbook apps.
+You don’t need to be a Virginia resident to sign up and play with one of the operators, but you do need to be located within state lines to place bets.

-Users must also be 21 years of age or older when signing up.
+Users must also be 21 or older when signing up.
 Sportsbooks will verify your information during sign up.
 The registration process is quick and simple.
 You’ll have to provide information such as your address and the last four digits of your Social Security number.

 To verify your location for placing bets, sites and apps use what is known as geolocation tracking.
-If you are betting on a sportsbook app, if your phone’s location technology is on, that in tandem with the app.
+If you are betting on a sportsbook app, your phone’s location services must be turned on in tandem with the app.
 If you are betting on your computer, you may have to install a browser extension to fully geolocate.

-For NHL betting, you’ll have access to all of the different markets and bet types you could ask for.
-Odds and lines will be found on the NHL tab or as part of the main sportsbook lobby.
-Also, remember that our live odds feed (coming soon) will give you up to the minute NHL odds from several different sportsbooks.
+For NHL betting, you’ll have access to all the markets and bet types you could ask for.
+Odds and lines can be found on the NHL tab or as part of the main sportsbook lobby.
+Also, remember that our live odds feed gives you up to the minute NHL odds from several sportsbooks.

 Signing up to bet on the NHL online will take just a couple of minutes of your time.
 To begin the process, click through on our sportsbook links on this page.
 This will make you eligible for any free bets or bonuses just for creating an account.